ethankbergmann/ethankbergmann.github.io/_pages/about.md

 I'm a PhD Student in Economics and Public Policy at the University of Michigan and a National Science Foundation Graduate Research Fellow.

 I graduated from Swarthmore College in 2022 with a degree in economics and applied mathematics.
-I am currently a Senior Research Specialist in the Industrial Relations Section at Princeton University.
+I was formerly a Senior Research Specialist in the Industrial Relations Section at Princeton University.

 My interests
 ======